djangocon/2025.djangocon.us/src/_content/posts/keynote-zags.md

 ## What advice would you offer to attendees who wish to contribute to Django or its ecosystem after the conference?

 > Django needs more support for JavaScript frameworks.
 There are a whole range of things that could make this better.
-Model serializer functionality and auto-generation of REST APIs should be part of Django; DjangoRestFramework is a popular third party library that does this, but this is such a common need, it should be moved into the main framework.
+Model serializer functionality and auto-generation of REST APIs should be part of Django; Django REST Framework is a popular third party library that does this, but this is such a common need, it should be moved into the main framework.
 There is also a dearth of support for compiling JavaScript in a Django project and mounting compiled JavaScript (especially React components and Vue directives) into Django templates.

 ## Are you ok with people asking you more later?